putD.mwd(mwd, level, M, boundary = F, index = F)

 where the wavelet coefficients appear from the fl.dbase component of

-mwd, in particular the array fl.dbase$first.last.d
+mwd, in particular the array fl.dbase$first.last.d which

 gives a complete specification of index numbers and offsets for